akoskm/gitforcats/README.md

 # git for cats
 Basic git workflow tutorials.
 Inspired by http://jsforcats.com/.
+Meant for junior developers.

 # Contributing

 ## Philosophy
-This learning material is meant for cats, so please keep the technical jargon to minimum.
+This learning material should be simple, so please keep the technical jargon to minimum.
 Be simple and accurate.

 ## Development
 The site is generated with [jekyll](http://jekyllrb.com/).